Br0Fi/goscalc/README.md

 ```bash
     ./wavegen
 ```
-+ ignore the warning about floating point exceptions (unclear, but doesn't seem to matter)
++ ignore the warning about floating point exceptions (doesn't seem to matter)
 + place the waveup.dat file in the same directory as the config.json and the goscalc executable
 + fill in config.json with the desired parameters and the output directory name
     + the config.json looks like this: